powsybl/powsybl.github.io/docs/configuration/modules/local-app-file-system.md

 The `max-additional-drive-count` property is an optional property that defines the maximal number of secondary drives.

 ## remotely-accessible
-The `remotely-accessible` property is an optional property that defines if the primary drive is remotely accessible.
+The `remotely-accessible` property is an optional property that defines whether the primary drive is remotely accessible or not.
 The default value of this property is `false`.

 ## remotely-accessible-X
-The `remotely-accessible-X` property is an optional property that defines if the Xth secondary drive is remotely accessible.
+The `remotely-accessible-X` property is an optional property that defines whether the Xth secondary drive is remotely accessible or not.
 The default value of this property is `false`.

 ## root-dir-X
 The `root-dir-X` property is an optional property that defines the root directory mapped to the Xth secondary MapDB drive.